mihaimihaila/frenzygames/docs/buying-with-money-vs-unlocking-with-crowns.md

 ## Unlock with crowns

 If you choose to unlock puzzle packs with crowns, you need to create a game account and collect enough crowns in your game account to unlock a puzzle pack.
-Read [**What are crowns**](https://mihaimihaila.github.io/frenzygames/docs/what-are-crowns.html) for more details.
+Read [**Game Economy**](game-rewards.md) for more details.

 ### Advantages of unlocking puzzles with crowns